Stalwarts (politics): Characteristics

 The Stalwarts were mostly identifiable through their support of the presidency and re-election of Ulysses S. Grant.
 The 1880 Republican National Convention was the event in which the group participated most prominently.
 Of the Stalwarts present, most were from former Confederate states, with others being from New York, Illinois, and Pennsylvania, home to some prominent Republican leaders.
 Deemed as loyalists to the policies pursued under the Grant administration, they stood in favor of hard money, high tariffs, waving the bloody shirt, and Southern Republicanism led by freedmen and carpetbaggers.

 Although commonly described as "conservative", Stalwarts were not uniformly bound on ideology aside from their advocacy of spoils system politics and African-American civil rights.
 Some members, including John A. Logan, broke with the standard Republican Party position on the issue of protective tariffs and favored lower rates.

 Stalwarts were more cautious in policy than non-Stalwarts, preferring to avoid controversial policies popular with other Republicans, such as a higher protective tariff.
-This caution led the Stalwarts to support the nomination of Grant, a popular former President, at the 1880 Republican National Convention.
+This caution led the Stalwarts to support the nomination of Grant, a popular former president, at the 1880 Republican National Convention.

 Hayes presidency

 Conkling rebukes Hayes in Port Collector fight

 The Collector of the Port of New York was a powerful and prized political position, with the officeholder being able to control a central location of trade between the United States and other nations.
-New York had for many years hitherto been managed by the powerful patronage machine of Sen. Conkling, with opponents of the New York boss vying for control.
+New York had for many years hitherto been managed by the powerful patronage machine of Conkling, with opponents of the New York boss vying for control.

 President Hayes attempted to wrest control of the Port from Conkling to no avail, twice picking his own political acolytes to the post only to have the nominations defeated in the Senate by the New York senator, who successfully rallied Republicans to his side.
 Among Hayes' earlier nominations to the post of New York Collector of Customs was Theodore Roosevelt Sr., the father of future president Theodore Roosevelt.
 The nomination of Roosevelt Sr. was defeated due to overwhelming Republican opposition in the U.S. Senate.
 The Stalwarts' opposition towards Roosevelt Sr. was joined by James G. Blaine, while Half-Breeds George F. Hoar and Stanley Matthews voted for the nomination.

 Conkling later managed to secure the position of New York Customs House boss for close machine ally and future president Chester A. Arthur.